emanueleparini/nodejs-react-jwt-backend-frontend/README.md

-# Demo project for Treedom
+# Backend/Frontend NoseJs / React / JWT
 This is a demo project for Treedom, there is a backend and a frontend

 # Install /each folder (backend/frontend)